vtex/faststore/docs/wip/build-pipeline.md

 #### Possible states
 - `queued`: soon this step will be executed.
 - `in_progress`: this step is being executed.
-- `completed/success`: the build is completed successfuly.
+- `completed/success`: the build is completed successfully.
 - `completed/failure`: the build is completed but something went wrong.

 ### Generate a deploy preview
-For each pull request we provide a `Deploy Preview` that is a deploy of the most recent changes of the pull request.
+For each pull request, we provide a `Deploy Preview` that is a deployment of the most recent changes of the pull request.
 You can access the `Deploy Preview` of a specific Pull Request by clicking on `details` on the commit status with the title `<your store>/deploy-preview`:

 ![Store Framework Jamstack CI deploy preview commit status](./../images/deploy_preview_commit_status.png)